It’s easy to write a survey, too

 I don’t know about you, but when a survey does not allow me to skip a question, I skip the rest of the survey.
 I wonder what they do with my responses.

-Decision-makers don’t need to be research experts to upgrade your organization’s knowledge-management IQ.
-In two-day workshops I show them:
+Decision-makers don’t need to be research experts to upgrade their knowledge-management IQs.
+All they need to learn is:

 - How to tell good research from bad.